tonethar/IGME-330-Master/notes/dogfinder-1.md

 ![screenshot 5](_images/_df-images/dogfinder-5.png)

-17) Finally, let's add our default UI to **documentation.html**, go ahead and `<link>` to the default stylesheet, and replace the entire "columns" div with:
+17) Finally, let's add a simple layout to **documentation.html**

+    - go ahead and `<link>` to the default stylesheet
+    - and replace the entire "columns" div with:

 ```html
 <!-- Main Page -->